Call tracking for trades: simple setup that won’t hurt your Google rankings featured image

 • Forward tracking numbers to a hunt group or ring your office + mobiles in order.

-• Announce and record calls if you need training or dispute protection.
+• Reddit Announce and record calls if you need training or dispute protection.
 Always tell callers you record and follow UK GDPR/PECR.

 • Missed‑call automation: send a polite “Sorry we missed you” text with a booking link or ask for WhatsApp details.
 See our setup for different phones and VOIP lines: Auto text back for missed calls.